BartoszBartk/soil-ce/README.md

 In addition, there is a Folder "BonaRes_test_case", which contains a script for the evaluation of modelling scenarios from the BODIUM soil model using recalculated WTPs from the above DCE and KTBL data on costs and prices of agricultural production.

 The study was funded by the German Federal Ministry of Education and Research (BMBF) in the framework of the funding measure “Soil as a Sustainable Resource for the Bioeconomy – BonaRes”, project “BonaRes (Module B): BonaRes Centre for Soil Research, subproject A” (grant 031B0511A).
-The contact person reponsible for all the errors is Bartosz Bartkowski (bartosz.bartkowski@ufz.de) at Helmholtz Centre for Environmental Research - UFZ in Leipzig, Germany.
+The contact person reponsible for all the errors is Bartosz Bartkowski (bartosz.bartkowski@ufz.de) at Helmholtz Centre for Environmental Research – UFZ in Leipzig, Germany.

-Contributors: Bartosz Bartkowski (bartosz.bartkowski@ufz.de), Julian Massenberg, Lukas Mahlich, Samuel Fischer
+Contributors: Bartosz Bartkowski, Julian Massenberg, Lukas Mahlich, Samuel Fischer